 Using land for housing

-The Productivity Commission has completed its inquiry into using land for housing.
+The Productivity Commission has completed its inquiry into using land for housing and our final report and other key documentation is available below.

 We are very grateful for the insightful submissions and observations received from many participants including from local government and the development community - thank you!